Principal infinity-bundles -- General theory: Preliminaries

 In addition to these axioms, a basic property of $\infty$-toposes (and generally of $\infty$-categories with pullbacks) which we will repeatedly invoke, is the following. \begin{proposition}[pasting law for pullbacks] Let $\mathbf{H}$ be an $\infty$-category with pullbacks.
 If

 is a diagram in $\mathbf{H}$ such that the right square is an $\infty$-pullback, then the left square is an $\infty$-pullback precisely if the outer rectangle is. \end{proposition} Notice that here and in all of the following \begin{itemize} \item all square diagrams are filled by a 2-cell, even if we do not indicate this notationally; \item all limits are $\infty$-limits/homotopy limits (hence all pullbacks are $\infty$-pullbacks/homotopy pullbacks), and so on; \end{itemize} this is the only consistent way of speaking about $\mathbf{H}$ in generality.
-Only in the followup article \cite{NSSb} do we consider presentations of $\mathbf{H}$ by 1-categorical data; there we will draw a careful distinction between 1-categorical limits and $\infty$-categorical/homotopy limits.
+Only in the followup article \cite{NSSb} do we consider presentations of $\mathbf{H}$ by 1-categorical data; there we will draw a careful distinction between 1-categorical limits and $\infty$-categorical/homotopy limits. \begin{definition} For $f : Y \to Z$ any morphism in $\mathbf{H}$ and $z : * \to Z$ a point, the \emph{fiber} (homotopy fiber or $\infty$-fiber) of $f$ over this point is the pullback $ X := {*} \times_Z Y$

+\end{definition} \begin{observation} Let $f\colon Y\to Z$ in $\mathbf{H}$ be as above.
+Suppose that $Y$ is pointed and $f$ is a morphism of pointed objects.
+Then the $\infty$-fiber of an $\infty$-fiber is the loop object of the base. \end{observation} This means that we have a diagram

+where the outer rectangle is an $\infty$-pullback if the left square is an $\infty$-pullback.
+This follows from the pasting law, Proposition~\ref{PastingLawForPullbacks}.